alexknowshtml/How-To-Indy-Hall/generator/content/1-start-here.md

 If you prefer to start the conversation privately, you can email [help@indyhall.org](mailto:help@indyhall.org) to reach Alex, Adam, and Karina directly.

+### Look for TODOs

+TODO: Explain how to look for todo's.

 ---

 #### Add your voice